LibrePass/LibrePass-Docs/docs/api/cipher.md

 **Where:**

-- `lastSyncTimestamp`: The unix timestamp (seconds) of the last sync.
+- `lastSyncTimestamp`: The unix timestamp (seconds) of the last synchronization (time of last successful synchronization)
 - `updated`: The new or updated ciphers to save into the server database. (if nothing, send an empty list)
 - `deleted`: The IDs with deleted ciphers to delete it from the server database. (if nothing, send an empty list)